CS126SP20/Crazy-Pong/PROPOSAL.md

 * Add special effects and music

 **STRETCH GOALS:**
-If I were to finish this project early, I would work on adding 3D graphics and a multiplayer version of the game.
+If I were to finish this project early, I would work on adding 3D graphics to the game.